microsoft/workshop-library/resume-website-workshop/1-create-html.md

 > **Tip:** Don't try to memorize every tag available.
 Just as memorizing a dictionary isn't a good way to learn a spoken language, memorizing a set of keywords isn't going to aid you in your growth as a developer.
 As you continue to create pages you'll learn more tags and how they behave.

-We're going to use these three tags (and a couple of others) to begin the creation of our resume.
+You're going to use these three tags (and a couple of others) to begin the creation of your resume.
 We'll explain the tags we're using after we create the page.

 1. Inside the **index.html** window, add the following code to create the initial structure of your page, replacing **Your Name** in the `<title>` tag with your name: